higlass/higlass-python/docs/getting_started.rst

 The examples below demonstrate how to use the HiGlass Python API to view data locally in a Jupyter notebook or a browser-based HiGlass instance.

-For a fYou can find the demos from the talk at `github.com/higlass/scipy19 <https://github.com/higlass/scipy19>`_.
+You can also find other demos from the SciPy talk at `github.com/higlass/scipy19 <https://github.com/higlass/scipy19>`_.

 Jupyter HiGlass Component
 ^^^^^^^^^^^^^^^^^^^^^^^^^